midas-network/covid19-scenario-modeling-hub_archive/README.md

 ### Common Assumptions
 *   **Submission date**: January 8, 2021 (approx.)
-*   **Baseline date**: December 15, 2020 - date of baseline intervention levels.
+*   **Baseline date**: December 15, 2020 - date of baseline intervention levels
-*   **Start date for first-round scenarios**: January 3, 2021 (week ending January 9) - first date of simulated outcomes.
-Model should not be fit to data from after this date.
+*   **Start date for first-round scenarios**: January 3, 2021 (week ending January 9) - first date of simulated outcomes; model should not be fit to data from after this date
-*   **Simulation end date**: at least weeks ending April 3, 2021 (13-week horizon); preferably July3, 2021 (26-week horizon)
+*   **Simulation end date**: at least through week ending April 3, 2021 (13-week horizon); preferably July 3, 2021 (26-week horizon)
 *   **Transmission assumptions**: models fit to US state-specific dynamic up until time of submission – no proscribed R<sub>0</sub>, interventions, etc.
 *   **Pathogenicity assumptions**: no exogenous fluctuations in pathogenicity/transmissibility beyond seasonality effects
 *   **Vaccine effectiveness**: level of effectiveness and available doses are specified for each scenario; assumptions regarding time required to develop immunity, age-related variation in effectiveness, duration of immunity, and additional effects of the vaccine on transmission are left to the discretion of each team
 *   **Vaccine allocation**: between-state allocation is based on population per the CDC/NAS [guidelines](https://www.nap.edu/catalog/25917/framework-for-equitable-allocation-of-covid-19-vaccine#resources) (proportional allocation); within-state allocation and the impact of vaccine hesitancy are left to the discretion of each team
-*   **Vaccine immunity delay:** There is approximately a 14 day delay according to the Pfizer data.
-Because we suspect the post first dose and post second dose delays may be of similar length, we do not believe there is any need to explicitly model a delay, instead groups can delay vaccine receipt by 14 days to account for it.
+*   **Vaccine immunity delay:** There is approximately a 14 day delay according to the Pfizer data; because we suspect the post first dose and post second dose delays may be of similar length, we do not believe there is any need to explicitly model a delay, instead groups can delay vaccine receipt by 14 days to account for it
-* **Vaccine updake:** It is unlikely vaccine uptake will be 100% within prioritized groups, however sufficient data are not available to specify this.
-We will leave this to team discretion, but we ask that they include these assumptions in their meta-data file
+* **Vaccine uptake:** It is unlikely vaccine uptake will be 100% within prioritized groups, however sufficient data are not available to specify this; we will leave this to team discretion, but we ask that they include these assumptions in their meta-data file
-*   **Vaccine rollout**: rollout to follow [ACIP recommendations](https://www.cdc.gov/vaccines/acip/meetings/downloads/slides-2020-12/COVID-02-Dooling.pdf) unless known to be contradicted by state recommendations
+*   **Vaccine rollout**: rollout to follow [ACIP recommendations](https://www.cdc.gov/vaccines/acip/meetings/downloads/slides-2020-12/slides-12-20/02-COVID-Dooling.pdf) unless known to be contradicted by state recommendations
     *   Phase 1a: health care workers, long-term care facilities
-    *   Phase 1b: essential workers (education, food & ag, utilities, etc.)
+    *   Phase 1b: frontline essential workers, adults 75+
-    *   Phase 1c: adults with high-risk conditions, adults 65+
+    *   Phase 1c: other essential workers, adults with high-risk conditions, adults 65-74
 *   **NPI assumptions**: phased reductions of NPIs in 2021 that align with patterns observed at different times in the course of the epidemic in 2020 (see scenario-specific guidance); teams have some liberty on how to implement these reductions within the guidelines
 *   **Database tracking of NPIs**: teams may use their own data if desired, otherwise we recommend the following sources as a common starting point:
     *   [Coronavirus Government Response Tracker | Blavatnik School of Government (ox.ac.uk)](https://www.bsg.ox.ac.uk/research/research-projects/coronavirus-government-response-tracker)